Exane Derivatives Acquires 466 Shares of CoStar Group Inc (NASDAQ:CSGP)

-Exane Derivatives boosted its holdings in CoStar Group Inc (NASDAQ:CSGP) by 11,650.0% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 470 shares of the technology company’s stock after buying an additional 466 shares during the period.
-Exane Derivatives’ holdings in CoStar Group were worth $399,000 as of its most recent SEC filing.
+Exane Derivatives lifted its holdings in shares of CoStar Group Inc (NASDAQ:CSGP) by 11,650.0% in the third quarter, according to its most recent filing with the SEC.
+The firm owned 470 shares of the technology company’s stock after acquiring an additional 466 shares during the period.
+Exane Derivatives’ holdings in CoStar Group were worth $399,000 as of its most recent filing with the SEC.

-A number of other hedge funds and other institutional investors have also modified their holdings of the business.
-Cresset Asset Management LLC increased its position in CoStar Group by 0.8% in the 2nd quarter.
-Cresset Asset Management LLC now owns 1,475 shares of the technology company’s stock worth $1,048,000 after buying an additional 12 shares during the period.
-Ancora Advisors LLC increased its position in CoStar Group by 2.2% in the 2nd quarter.
-Ancora Advisors LLC now owns 657 shares of the technology company’s stock worth $467,000 after buying an additional 14 shares during the period.
-UMB Bank N A MO increased its position in CoStar Group by 0.9% in the 1st quarter.
-UMB Bank N A MO now owns 2,158 shares of the technology company’s stock worth $1,267,000 after buying an additional 20 shares during the period.
-Flagship Harbor Advisors LLC increased its position in CoStar Group by 164.3% in the 2nd quarter.
-Flagship Harbor Advisors LLC now owns 37 shares of the technology company’s stock worth $26,000 after buying an additional 23 shares during the period.
-Finally, Shaker Investments LLC OH increased its position in CoStar Group by 0.3% in the 2nd quarter.
-Shaker Investments LLC OH now owns 9,481 shares of the technology company’s stock worth $6,738,000 after buying an additional 29 shares during the period.
-95.06% of the stock is currently owned by institutional investors.
+Several other large investors have also added to or reduced their stakes in the company.
+Akre Capital Management LLC increased its position in shares of CoStar Group by 118.0% during the 2nd quarter.
+Akre Capital Management LLC now owns 955,353 shares of the technology company’s stock worth $678,941,000 after purchasing an additional 517,041 shares in the last quarter.
+BlackRock Inc. increased its position in shares of CoStar Group by 13.7% during the 2nd quarter.
+BlackRock Inc. now owns 3,379,514 shares of the technology company’s stock worth $2,401,719,000 after purchasing an additional 406,587 shares in the last quarter.
+Principal Financial Group Inc. increased its position in shares of CoStar Group by 47.8% during the 2nd quarter.
+Principal Financial Group Inc. now owns 803,520 shares of the technology company’s stock worth $571,037,000 after purchasing an additional 259,788 shares in the last quarter.
+Wellington Management Group LLP increased its position in shares of CoStar Group by 51.3% during the 1st quarter.
+Wellington Management Group LLP now owns 660,996 shares of the technology company’s stock worth $388,144,000 after purchasing an additional 224,155 shares in the last quarter.
+Finally, Nuveen Asset Management LLC increased its position in shares of CoStar Group by 165.2% during the 2nd quarter.
+Nuveen Asset Management LLC now owns 351,025 shares of the technology company’s stock worth $249,463,000 after purchasing an additional 218,644 shares in the last quarter.
+95.06% of the stock is owned by institutional investors.

+In related news, VP Matthew Linnington sold 2,419 shares of the firm’s stock in a transaction on Wednesday, August 12th.
+The shares were sold at an average price of $826.32, for a total value of $1,998,868.08.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, VP Lisa Ruggles sold 7,596 shares of CoStar Group stock in a transaction on Wednesday, September 2nd.
+The shares were sold at an average price of $870.00, for a total transaction of $6,608,520.00.
+The disclosure for this sale can be found here.
+In the last ninety days, insiders sold 25,599 shares of company stock worth $21,825,114.
+Insiders own 2.14% of the company’s stock.

+CoStar Group (NASDAQ:CSGP) last released its quarterly earnings data on Tuesday, July 28th.
+The technology company reported $2.34 earnings per share for the quarter, topping the consensus estimate of $2.00 by $0.34.
+CoStar Group had a net margin of 19.76% and a return on equity of 8.81%.
+The business had revenue of $392.00 million for the quarter, compared to analyst estimates of $390.18 million.
+During the same quarter last year, the firm earned $2.23 EPS.
+CoStar Group’s quarterly revenue was up 14.0% compared to the same quarter last year.
+As a group, analysts predict that CoStar Group Inc will post 8.3 EPS for the current fiscal year.

 A number of equities research analysts recently issued reports on the stock.
-Robert W. Baird increased their target price on shares of CoStar Group from $780.00 to $925.00 and gave the stock an “outperform” rating in a research report on Friday, August 21st.
-Citigroup increased their target price on shares of CoStar Group from $815.00 to $1,000.00 and gave the stock a “buy” rating in a research report on Wednesday, September 23rd.
-Needham & Company LLC increased their target price on shares of CoStar Group from $775.00 to $825.00 and gave the stock a “buy” rating in a research report on Wednesday, July 29th.
-SunTrust Banks increased their target price on shares of CoStar Group from $695.00 to $850.00 and gave the stock a “buy” rating in a research report on Wednesday, July 29th.
-Finally, JPMorgan Chase & Co. upgraded shares of CoStar Group from an “underweight” rating to an “overweight” rating and increased their target price for the stock from $660.00 to $900.00 in a research report on Wednesday, July 29th.
-Three research analysts have rated the stock with a hold rating, ten have given a buy rating and one has issued a strong buy rating to the stock.
-The stock has an average rating of “Buy” and a consensus price target of $820.67.
+Zacks Investment Research upgraded shares of CoStar Group from a “sell” rating to a “hold” rating in a research report on Tuesday, August 4th.
+JMP Securities raised their price objective on shares of CoStar Group from $725.00 to $800.00 and gave the company an “outperform” rating in a research report on Wednesday, July 29th.
+Robert W. Baird raised their price objective on shares of CoStar Group from $780.00 to $925.00 and gave the company an “outperform” rating in a research report on Friday, August 21st.
+BidaskClub upgraded shares of CoStar Group from a “buy” rating to a “strong-buy” rating in a research report on Thursday, September 24th.
+Finally, Needham & Company LLC raised their price objective on shares of CoStar Group from $775.00 to $825.00 and gave the company a “buy” rating in a research report on Wednesday, July 29th.
+Three equities research analysts have rated the stock with a hold rating, ten have given a buy rating and one has given a strong buy rating to the company’s stock.
+CoStar Group presently has an average rating of “Buy” and a consensus price target of $820.67.

-CoStar Group (NASDAQ:CSGP) last posted its quarterly earnings data on Tuesday, July 28th.
-The technology company reported $2.34 earnings per share for the quarter, beating the consensus estimate of $2.00 by $0.34.
-CoStar Group had a net margin of 19.76% and a return on equity of 8.81%.
-The firm had revenue of $392.00 million during the quarter, compared to analysts’ expectations of $390.18 million.
-During the same quarter last year, the company posted $2.23 EPS.
-The company’s quarterly revenue was up 14.0% compared to the same quarter last year.
-On average, research analysts predict that CoStar Group Inc will post 8.3 EPS for the current year.

 CoStar Group, Inc provides information, analytics, and online marketplaces to the commercial real estate industry in the United States and the United Kingdom.
 The company offers CoStar Property Professional service that offers inventory of office, industrial, retail, and multifamily properties and land.